 Headline results demonstrate unequivocally that it is possible to secure the highest levels of attainment whilst also retaining an environment that ensures students grow into well-rounded, reflective, caring and thoughtful young people.”

-Headline results set the school as one of the highest achieving locally with 81% of students achieving at least 5 or more GCSEs at grade at 9 – 4 (A*-C equivalent), with over a third of all results achieving the highest possible grades of 9-7 (A*-A equivalent).
+Headline results set the school as one of the highest achieving locally with 81% of students achieving at least 5 or more GCSEs at grade at 9 – 4 (A*-C equivalent), with over 8% of all results achieving the highest possible grade 9 (A* equivalent).

 Core curriculum subjects were amongst the highest achieving with students excelling in both mathematics and English, despite involving more demanding content and elimination of coursework.
-87% of all mathematics entries were awarded grade 9-4 (A*-C equivalent) with over a third at the highly coveted 9-7 (A*-A equivalent).
-English students faired equally impressively with 83% of all grades at 9-4 (A*-C equivalent) with 34% achieving the top results 7-9 (A*-A equivalent).
+82% of all mathematics entries were awarded grade 9-4 (A*-C equivalent) compared to the national average of 60%.
+English students faired equally impressively with 80% of all grades at 9-4 (A*-C equivalent) with a third achieving the top results 7-9 (A*-A equivalent).

 Among the students who were delighted with their results were:

-- Joshua who achieved three A* grades and is now going on to Southampton University to study Mechanical Engineering
+- Dan P who achieved three A* grades in Maths, Physics and Geography and will now progress to Lancaster University to study Environmental Science;

-- Will who achieved one AAA grades and is now going to Nottingham University to study Aerospace Engineering
+- Ellie B who achieved one A* and three A grades and is now going to Edinburgh University to study Social Anthropology;

 Saint Gregory’s strongly advocates a safe and inclusive environment for learning where students feel valued as individuals, inspired to extend, challenge and equip themselves to achieve new goals and develop a life-long love of learning so that their school experience is not a two-dimensional exam factory.
-The 2018 GCSE and A level results demonstrate unequivocally that it is possible to both secure the highest levels of attainment whilst also retaining an environment that ensures students grow into well-rounded, reflective, caring and thoughtful young people and we couldn’t be prouder!
+The 2019 GCSE and A level results demonstrate unequivocally that it is possible to both secure the highest levels of attainment whilst also retaining an environment that ensures students grow into well-rounded, reflective, caring and thoughtful young people and we couldn’t be prouder!